 And when blood flow doesn’t reach the heart, you may suffer a heart attack or stroke, which could lead to your death.

-But drinking green tea may sweep your arteries clean, therefore reducing blockages and improving your mortality risk
+But drinking green tea, whether you drink it in the morning or the early evening, may sweep your arteries clean, therefore reducing blockages and improving your mortality risk

 One of the first studies that showed the effectiveness of green tea, showed some pretty surprising results.

 It showed by, after 21 days of green tea supplementation, mice has 55 percent less plaque development in the arteries, therefore improving blood flow.